June 2026 Newsletter

 The countdown to the certification exam for the Horticultural Therapist–Board Certified (HT–BC) credential continues.
 The American Horticultural Therapy Association (AHTA) is pleased to have announced the launch of its first professional credentialing exam, scheduled to take place 4 months from now — in October 2026.

 While some details are still being finalized, we want to keep our community informed and share what you can expect as this important credentialing process takes shape.
+It should be noted:

 - Applications for the HTR will stop being accepted July 1, 2026